-By embedding traditional content and credit requirements into a competency-based learning (CBL) model, the VERSO experience allows learners to meet today’s educational requirements while engaging in a progressive and personalized curriculum that helps them adapt to tomorrow’s expectations in an increasingly competitive and global economy.
+By embedding traditional content and credit requirements into a competency-based learning (CBL) model, the VERSO international primary and high school curriculum experience in Bangkok allows learners to meet today’s educational requirements while engaging in a progressive and personalized curriculum that helps them adapt to tomorrow’s expectations in an increasingly competitive and global economy.
 We believe that authentic learning is best demonstrated through evidence of mastery of learning outcomes, instead of hours spent inside a classroom.

 In a CBE model, students are positioned at the center of the learning experience, giving them agency and ownership of their learning, providing equity within the learning space as learning plans are personalized and assessment is iterative, and empowering students to transfer their learning across multiple contexts instead of remaining siloed in only one area.

-VERSO welcomes all learners and seeks to understand, affirm, and promote their language and cultural backgrounds.
+Following an American curriculum, VERSO International School in Bangkok welcomes all learners and seeks to understand, affirm, and promote their language and cultural backgrounds.
 All learners have a unique language profile shaped by relationships and interactions within their own family, culture, and the wider world.
 The continued development of home and family languages is important for cognitive growth and nourishing cultural identity.